azu/monorepo-github-releases/README.md

     - e.g. https://github.com/azu/monorepo-github-releases/releases/tag/v1.6.3

 > **Warning**
-> If Publish is failed, you can re-run the workflow, or You can move to Pattern B.
+> If Publish is failed, you can re-run the workflow, or You can move to Pattern A-5.

-## Pattern B: Just Publish from CI
+## Pattern A-5: Just Publish from CI

+Pattern A's step 5 is failed in sometimes because npm registry is down or some package is broken.

+You can re-publish it manually, but you can use CI for re-publishing.

 UseCase:

-- Just Publish from CI
 - Retry to publish if failed

 Steps:

+0. [Optional] You can commit to fix broken packages
 1. Dispatch [.github/workflows/release.yml](https://github.com/azu/monorepo-github-releases/actions/workflows/release.yml) workflow
 2. [CI] Publish new version to npm and GitHub Release if not published yet
    - The release note content is [Automatically generated release notes](https://docs.github.com/en/repositories/releasing-projects-on-github/automatically-generated-release-notes) by default

 > **Warning**
 > This manual workflow requires updating version before executing.
-> Most use-cause is for retrying to publish if failed on Pattern A.
+> So, Most use-cause is for retrying to publish if failed on Pattern A.
+> If you want to fix something, It is preferable to start again from A.

 > **Note**
 > No matter how many times this workflow is executed, the result is the same.
 > - No publish if packages are already published
-> - No tag if git tag is added
+> - No add tag if git tag is added
 > - Overwrite release note if GitHub Release is already created

-## Pattern C: Publish from Local
+## Pattern B: Publish from Local

 UseCase: